Menu

 The method used to calculate the estimator bandwidth:

-• If bandwidth is str, must be ‘scott’ or ‘silverman’.
-Bandwidth is a scaled version of the diagonal term in the data covariance matrix.
+• If bandwidth is ‘scott’ or ‘silverman’, H is a scaled version of the diagonal terms in the data covariance matrix.

 • If bandwidth is a 2d array, it must be of shape (n_features, n_features)